hci-lab-um/heuristics-for-test-tool-design/Heuristics/H03-Experience.md

-# Heuristic H03 Exoerience?
+# Heuristic H03 Experience?

 [◄ Go back to README](../README.md)

-Theme and Keyword Who?
+Theme Who? and Keyword Experience?

 Question: What previous experiences do people bring to this tool?